MemVerse: Multimodal Memory for Lifelong Learning Agents: Methodology

 where $r_t$ denotes the $t$-th token of the target sequence $\mathcal{R}$, $r_{<t}$ represents its preceding tokens, and $\Theta$ are the current model parameters.
 This process embeds retrieved knowledge directly into the parameter space, serving as the parametric memory update mechanism.

-\paragraph{Dynamic Memory Expansion.} Parametric memory is dynamically updated as the explicit knowledge graph expands.
-At each update step $t$, newly retrieved pairs $(q_t, \mathcal{R}_t)$ are used to fine-tune the model, producing an updated parameter state:
+\paragraph{Dynamic Memory Expansion.} Parametric memory is updated in coordination with the expansion of the explicit knowledge graph, serving as a compact and fast-access complement to retrieval-based memory rather than a sole long-term knowledge store.
+At each update step $t$, newly retrieved query–evidence pairs $(q_t, R_t)$ derived from the explicit memory are used to perform a lightweight and localized fine-tuning step, yielding an updated parameter state:

 where $\Delta \Theta_t$ represents the gradient-based weight update induced by fine-tuning on newly accumulated data.
 This continual process enables the model to progressively encode new knowledge, ensuring that parametric memory evolves in synchrony with the explicit memory without requiring full retraining.